praveenpuglia/shadow-dom-in-depth/README.md

 </custom-picture>
 ```

-I, however, don't know why that's not possible and what are the reasons behind it.
-So I created [this bug](https://github.com/w3c/csswg-drafts/issues/1530);
+I, however, don't know why that's not possible and what the reasons are behind it, so I created [this bug](https://github.com/w3c/csswg-drafts/issues/1530).

 ### How can I pass a light DOM element multiple levels down?